Baroque trumpet: History

+The Baroque trumpet, invented in the middle of the 20th century, is based on the natural trumpet of the 16th to 18th centuries.
+There is little information about solo trumpeters of the 18th century trumpet music, but there is knowledge of the pieces that might have been performed.
+Such pieces are Bach's Second Brandenburg Concerto in F, which is one of the most famous landmark pieces for the baroque trumpet.
+The trumpet was known for its military purposes, made to give troop signals, particularly in the 30 Years' War.
+The trumpet is referred to in the Old Testament as instrumental in public safety and military strategy.
+However, the trumpet goes back further than the 16th century, having found early versions of a natural trumpet in Tutankhamun's tomb, signifying ceremonial significance for the instruments.

 Modern reproductions

 The term "baroque trumpet" has come to mean a version of the original natural trumpet, with changes to suit modern players, who tend to play both the modern trumpet and this hybrid.
 The hybrid instrument is most often employed by period instrument ensembles when choosing historically informed performance practice.
 Originals are seldom used, because they are too valuable.

 Some modern performers use natural trumpets unchanged in design since the Baroque era.
 However, the majority now choose baroque trumpets constructed with vents, which were not used in the Baroque.
 The use of natural versus baroque trumpets is controversial.
 In general, however, most professional trumpeters regard the modern baroque trumpet, with at least one vent hole, as a necessary compromise to ensure acceptable intonation and secure attack for players of modern trumpets, while still providing an approximation of the original sound.

 Tuning

 The most important reason for using a baroque trumpet is to allow alternative tunings for problematic notes.
 The harmonic series is mostly "in tune" but there are a few notes which are "off-centre".
 It is normal for natural trumpet players to lip notes into tune (see natural trumpet), but players moving from the modern trumpet are not accustomed to lipping notes to that extent, which leads them to use the baroque trumpet.

 Temperaments of the period centre on just intonation and meantone temperament.
 The harmonic series of the trumpet requires less lipping for these period temperaments than when playing in the equal temperament that modern players are used to.

 The out-of-tune f^{2} and a^{2} (written, relative to a fundamental of C) are usually sounded only briefly in passing.
 Baroque composers such as Bach and Handel were careful not to ask their trumpeters to "dwell" on the f^{2} and a^{2} for any length of time.
 The other out-of-tune notes (B♭ in both octaves) are even less frequently used, while the 11th harmonic is closer to an F# and usually played as such.
 Within the context of meantone temperament, the 11th harmonic is very nearly in tune.